score-spec/docs/content/en/docs/reference/score-spec-reference.md

 - **Type**: string.
 - **Constraints**: alphanumeric string.

 `class`: a specialisation of the resource type.
+For example, a workload that needs an externally accessible resource might set the class to external while the workload that requires an encrypted resource might have a class of sensitive.

 - **Type**: string.
 - **Constraints**: alphanumeric string.